gsidsid/diplomacy/README.md

 PNG files for fleet units, army units, supply centers, & flags are in `/icons`– center them on their respective points in the SVG using the ID's.

 `diplomacy.json` contains all valid army + fleet movements from any space to another.
 Note that there is a minor discrepancy with the map for `BUL:NC`, which is drawn as `North Coast` but usually `East Coast`.
+If the `abbreviations` property is used well this can be easily dealt with.

 Add a transparent layer on top of the map in the app for order markers and interactivity.